-For CAAFAG between the ages of 15 to 17, the situation analysis and minimum preparedness actions outlined in IDDRS 5.20 on Children and DDR shall be undertaken.
-For youth between the ages of 18 and 24, who are members of armed forces or groups, planning should follow similar processes for that of adult combatants, integrating specific considerations for youth.
-Specific focus shall be given to the following:
+For CAAFAG between the ages of 15 and 17, the situation analysis and minimum preparedness actions outlined in IDDRS 5.20 on Children and DDR shall be undertaken.
+For youth between the ages of 18 and 24 who are members of armed forces or groups, planning should follow processes similar to those of adult combatants, integrating specific considerations for youth.
+Focus shall be given to the following:

 Assessments shall include data disaggregated by age and gender.
-For example, prior to a CVR programme, baseline assessments of local violence dynamics should explicitly unpack the threats and risks to the security of male and female youth (see section 6.3 in IDDRS 2.30 on Community Violence Reduction).
+For example, prior to the rollout of a CVR programme, baseline assessments of local violence dynamics should explicitly unpack the threats and risks to the security of male and female youth (see section 6.3 in IDDRS 2.30 on Community Violence Reduction).
 If the DDR process involves reintegration support, assessments of local market conditions should take into account the skills that youth acquired before and during their engagement in armed forces or groups (see section 7.5.5 in IDDRS 4.30 on Reintegration).
-Weapons surveys for disarmament and/or T-WAM activities should also include youth and youth organizations as sources of information, analyse the patterns of weapons possession among youth, map risk and protective factors in relation to youth, and identify youth-specific entry points for programming (see IDDRS 4.10 on Disarmament, IDDRS 4.11 on Transitional Weapons and Ammunition Management and MOSAIC 6.20 on Children, Adolescents, Youth and Small Arms and Light Weapons).
-It is also important for intergenerational issues to be included in the conflict/context assessments that are undertaken prior to a youth-focused DDR process.
-This will elucidate whether it is necessary to include reconciliation measures to reduce inter-generational conflict in the DDR process.
-Gender analysis including age specific considerations should also be conducted.
-For more information on DDR-related assessments, see IDDRS 3.11 on Integrated Assessments.
+Weapons surveys for disarmament and/or transitional WAM activities should also include youth and youth organizations as sources of information, analyse the patterns of weapons possession among youth, map risk and protective factors in relation to youth, and identify youth-specific entry points for programming (see IDDRS 4.10 on Disarmament, IDDRS 4.11 on Transitional Weapons and Ammunition Management and MOSAIC 6.20 on Children, Adolescents, Youth and Small Arms and Light Weapons).
+It is also important for intergenerational issues to be included in the conflict/context assessments undertaken prior to a youth-focused DDR process.
+This will elucidate whether it is necessary

-Planning should also take into account different possible types of youth participation - from consultative participation to collaborative participation, to participation that is youth-led.
+- to include reconciliation measures to reduce intergenerational conflict in the DDR process.
+Gender analysis that includes age-specific considerations should also be conducted.
+For more information on DDR-related assessments, see IDDRS 3.11 on Integrated Assessments. - Planning should take into account different possible types of youth participation ranging from consultative to collaborative to youth-led.
 In certain instances, for example CVR programmes and reintegration support, there may be space for youth to assume an active, leading role.
-In other instances, such as when a Comprehensive Peace Agreement is being negotiated, the UN should, at a minimum, ensure that youth representatives are consulted (see IDDRS 2.20 on The Politics of DDR).
-More broadly, youth representatives (both civilians and members of armed forces or groups) shall be consulted in the planning, design, implementation and monitoring and evaluation of all DDR processes as key stakeholders, rather than presented with a DDR processes in which they had no influence.
+In other instances, such as when a comprehensive peace agreement is being negotiated, the UN should, at a minimum, ensure that youth representatives are consulted (see IDDRS 2.20 on The Politics of DDR).
+More broadly, youth representatives (both civilians and members of armed forces or groups) shall be consulted in the planning, design, implementation, and monitoring and evaluation of all DDR processes as key stakeholders, rather than presented with a DDR process over which they had no influence.
 Principles on how to involve youth in planning processes in a non-tokenistic way can be found in section 7.4 of MOSAIC 6.20 on Children, Adolescents, Youth and Small Arms and Light Weapons.
-No matter how youth are involved, safety of youth and sono harm principles should always be considered when engaging them on sensitive topics such as association with armed actors.
+No matter how youth are involved, safety and 'do no harm' principles should always be considered when engaging them on sensitive topics such as association with armed forces and groups.